I was trying to teach him a life lesson. How many parenting fails have started out like that? Most?

 Like most families, my kids have way too much stuff.
 The big concern is that they’re going to get to the point where they’re never satisfied with anything because all the crap that ends up in our house.
 They may not have as much as a few of their friends, but they want for nothing.
-My big plan was to not give them everything they wanted for Christmas.
-It’s a good life lesson: you don’t get everything you want and you learn to really appreciate what you have.
+My big plan was not to give them everything they wanted for Christmas.
+It’s a good life lesson: you don’t get everything you want and learn to appreciate what you have.

-Well, it seemed like a good idea at the time.
+Seemed like a good idea at the time.

 “I thought I was good this year.”

 I’ve been horrified before.
 I was horrified when I got pants’d by my next door neighbor in the 5th grade.
 I was horrified when David Lee Roth left Van Halen.
 And I was horrified when legendary Hall of Fame college basketball coach Marv Harshman screamed what an idiot I was in front of the entire basketball camp in 1986 after I messed up a fast-break.
 But this was the topper.
 I had no feeling in my feet.